cc-mkotrike/testqs1/README.md

 SAS Users for Viya such sas and cas are created during the deployment.
 These are the default user accounts for logging in SAS Viya.
 You cannot directly log on to the host operationg system with these accounts.

-SAS Viya boot user account *sasboot* can be used to login to application.
-You will have the URL to reset the password of *sasboot* useraccount from the outputs section on successful deployment of the Quickstart.
+SAS Viya boot user account *sasboot* can be used to login to the application.
+You will have the URL to reset the password of *sasboot* useraccount from the outputs section on the successful deployment of the Quickstart.

 <b>Note:</b>You need to bind your servers and SAS Viya Application with an LDAP Server.